playermissile/dli_tutorial/index.rst

 A Simple Example
 ~~~~~~~~~~~~~~~~~~~~~

-A common feature of display lists is to change colors.
-This first display list interrupt will change the color of the background:
+A common use of display lists is to change colors part of the way down the
+screen.
+This first display list interrupt will change the color of the
+background:

 .. code-block::